Bacto/homeAutomationGuide/TuyaLSC.md

 - Activate flags 10, 16, 17, 18, 27
 - Uptime seconds required to mark boot as ok to 5

+- To disable automatic power on
+  - Click on "Filesystem"/"Create File" and name it "early.bat".
+  - Click on "/early.bat", and set `backlog ; led_dimmer 0 ; led_basecolor_rgbcw #0000000000 ; led_enableAll 0`
+  - Click on "Save".

 HomeBridge configuration:
 ```json